Photodynamic Therapy Overview

-Our physicians have vast experience with PDT and have been involved in clinical research, published peer-reviewed journal articles and lectured on the topic worldwide.
-Furthermore, Dr. Goldman is the lead author and editor of the preeminent Photodynamic Therapy textbook, now in its second edition, which is used to teach physicians around the world about the advanced techniques we use to help our patients achieve maximum results.
+Our board-certified San Diego dermatologists have vast experience with PDT and have been involved in clinical research, published peer-reviewed journal articles and lectured on the topic worldwide.
+Dr. Goldman is also the lead author and editor of the Procedures in Cosmetic Dermatology Series: Photodynamic Therapy textbook, now in its second edition, which teaches physicians around the world about the advanced techniques we use to help our patients achieve maximum results.

 What to Expect